Volleyball falls on road

 Bulldogs cross-country had another strong performance at the Mexico Autumn Classic.
 The boys team finished second and the girls team finished third to conclude regular season competition.

-Page 2 of 3 - Senior Jami Brandow's time of 20:05.20 was the fastest time a Mexico girl had ever run on the team's home course, shattering the previous record of 20:53 set by Sarah Ogar (MHS 2009).
+Senior Jami Brandow's time of 20:05.20 was the fastest time a Mexico girl had ever run on the team's home course, shattering the previous record of 20:53 set by Sarah Ogar (MHS 2009).
 Brandow led the girls team with her second place finish.
 Junior Madeleine Prince also earned a medal, finishing 11th in 22:11.70.
 Sophomore Rachael Owings finished 22nd, senior Keagan Riddick finished 28th and sophomore Rachael Hightshoe finished 29th to round out the Bulldogs' scoring.

 Sophomore Malik Holman finished first in the boys race, running 16:52.00 to gain a 15 second advantage over second place finisher Nathaniel Cook of St. Dominic High School.